 - Focus on approval standards applicable to the item being heard.
 Standards can be found in the Zoning or Subdivision Resolution, or staff report, and often displayed on the screen during the hearing.

 - Submit written comments in advance of the hearing to the staff member assigned to the specific project allowing the Board or Commission sufficient time to review.

 How do my questions or testimony get addressed?

 - Following public testimony, the Board or Commission may ask the staff or applicant to answer specific questions raised by the public.

-- Before the Board or Commission makes a motion to either approve or deny an agenda item, the applicant is allowed to make final comments.
+- Before the Board or Commission makes its final deliberations and motion, the applicant is allowed to make final comments.

 Was this information helpful?

-To provide comments or to ask any questions, or please contact Dru Campbell, Douglas County Administration, email@example.com or 303-660-7408.
+To provide comments or ask any questions, please contact Dru Campbell, Douglas County Administration, at [email protected] or at 303-660-7408.